-This tutorial is not about porting Hugo posts to the Ghost format but instead, it’s about how I got a custom domain, CDN, and removed the :80 port from a new Ghost CMS install on AWS Lightsail.
+This tutorial is not about porting Hugo posts to the Ghost format but instead it’s about how I got a custom domain, CDN, and removed the :80 port from a new Ghost install.

 First off, setting up the machine on AWS Lightsail is pretty easy.
 It was as simple as selecting the Ghost install and taking the cheapest instance possible.
 I think the cost is like $3.50 a month, which is pretty sweet IMHO.